Yurik72/ESPHap/README.md

 const int led_gpio = 4;
 ```
 .
-At this moment QR is not generated, so please use manual pairing by enetering password  11111111
+At this example QR is not generated, so please use manual pairing by enetering password  11111111

 More detail instruction can be found [there](https://www.instructables.com/id/Arduino-With-ESP32-and-Native-Apple-HomeKit-Integr/)